Making Rain in a Jar Science Experiment

 Making Rain in a Jar

-This is really simple to do.
-Kids get a kick out of it.
 It’s something that you can do any day without a lot of prep beforehand as long as you have ice cubes in the freezer.
 I rarely have ice cubes in the freezer so it does take some prep for us.

 Unlike making a cloud in a jar, you don’t need anything special.
 Just water, a plate and a jar.

-How to make it Rain in A Jar:
+How to Make it Rain in A Jar:

 • boiling water